 Your minor in international studies helps prepare you to solve problems in diplomacy, defense and development work.
 You can make a contribution in international law or human rights.
 You can also help companies in a wide range of industries improve their international business operations.
 You can help build organizational capacity through international education and cross-cultural training.

 With an understanding of our interconnected world, you can make a difference.

 A minor in international studies also gives you the opportunity to develop another critical skill for the 21st century world: proficiency in a second language.
 The ability to speak a second language is a significant advantage.

 The minor program requires competence in a foreign language through the second semester, or the 132 level of study.
 This requirement is waived for students whose primary education was in a language other than English.

 The international studies requires students to complete courses in cultural anthropology, world geography, international politics and principles of macroeconomics.
 Six hours of additional upper-level electives also are required and must be approved by your academic advisor.

 Students can apply two courses from their first major to meet the international studies requirements.

 See the Undergraduate Bulletin for additional details, guidelines and requirements.

-See the list of spring 2020 classes being offered for the international studies minor.
+See the list of summer and fall 2020 courses being offered for the international studies minor.